 The Central Administrative Courts operate as the second-tier courts within the administrative jurisdiction.
 They have regional jurisdiction and are as follows: the Central Administrative Court South (located in Lisbon), the Central Administrative Court North (located in Porto), and the Central Administrative Court Centre (situated in Castelo Branco).
 Central Administrative Courts have jurisdiction to deal with the appeals of decisions of the administrative courts of the circle and the appeals of decisions of the tax courts.
-Exceptions are cases where, cumulatively, (i) the parties allege only questions of law, (ii) the value of the case is greater than the jurisdiction of the central administrative courts, and (iii) the amount of the loss is greater than half the jurisdiction of the court appealed against, in which case appeals against decisions on the merits handed down by Tax Courts fall within the jurisdiction of the Supreme Administrative Court.
+Exceptions are cases where, cumulatively, (i) the parties allege only questions of law, (ii) the value of the case is greater than the jurisdiction of the court appealed against, in which case appeals against decisions on the merits handed down by Tax Courts fall within the jurisdiction of the Supreme Administrative Court.

-The Supreme Administrative Court is the highest authority within the administrative and fiscal courts and is composed of two chambers: one for administrative litigation matters and the other for tax-related litigation.
+The Supreme Administrative Court is the highest authority within the administrative and fiscal courts and is composed of two chambers: one for administrative litigation matters and the other for taxrelated litigation.